You may have packed your bags in anticipation for a sunny trip to Boston, but things don’t always go to plan.

 This incredible attraction is a super affordable thing to do in Boston with admission for adults $6 and children $4.

-3. Step Into A World Of Rich History At The JFK Library
+3. The JFK Library

 Address: Columbia Point, Boston, MA 02125, United States.